Virgil Brennan: Malta

 On arrival in the Mediterranean, Brennan was posted to No. 249 Squadron RAF.
 On 7 March 1942, Brennan was one of fifteen pilots sent to the island of Malta.
 Flying Supermarine Spitfires, the party took off from the aircraft carrier HMS Eagle; they were to spend the next few months in the defence of the island.
 As the Axis forces commenced a major aerial assault on Malta later that month, the Allied fighter pilots on the island were forced to "contend with fatigue and inadequate rations while battling the enemy's superior forces".
-On 17 March, Brennan claimed his first aerial victory when he shot down a Messerschmitt 109.
+On 17 March, Brennan claimed his first aerial victory when he shot down a Messerschmitt Bf 109.

-On 20 April 1942, Brennan added a further two aircraft to his tally when he destroyed a Messerschmitt 109, before bringing down a Junkers 88 later that day.
+On 20 April 1942, Brennan added a further two aircraft to his tally when he destroyed a Messerschmitt Bf 109, before bringing down a Junkers Ju 88 later that day.
 Praised as "a most determined and courageous pilot", Brennan was subsequently recommended for the Distinguished Flying Medal.
 The announcement and accompanying citation for the award was published in a supplement to the London Gazette on 22 May 1942, reading:

 Brennan scored further aerial victories on 10 May.
 The following day, German Luftwaffe General Albert Kesselring ordered a contingent of 20 Stukas and 10 Junkers Ju 88s with a small escort of fighter aircraft to bomb Grand Harbour, Malta.
 A formation of 50 Royal Air Force aircraft—37 Spitfires and 13 Hawker Hurricanes—were dispatched to intercept the group; Brennan was piloting one of the Spitfires.
 Attacking one of the Stukas, Brennan later recorded that the aircraft "disintegrated, with huge chunks flying off in every direction".
 During the battle, a total of 14 German aircraft were shot down, for the loss of 2 Spitfires.
 In an engagement the next day, Brennan was wounded in his left arm.
 He was commissioned as a pilot officer later that month.

 By the conclusion of his combat tour in July 1942, Brennan had flown a total of twenty-two operational sorties and was credited with destroying 10 Axis aircraft over Malta, with one probably destroyed and a further 6 damaged.
 For his efforts in the destruction of Axis aircraft during this period, Brennan was awarded the Distinguished Flying Cross.
 The notification of the decoration was published in a supplement to the London Gazette on 6 October 1942.